|twitter facebook mailing list|

 Dr. Maja Fowkes

-Maja Fowkes is an art historian, curator and head of research at Translocal Institute for Contemporary Art.
-She is the author of The Green Bloc: Neo-avant-garde Art and Ecology under Socialism (2015), a pioneering account that addresses how the natural environment figured in the practice of East European artists around 1970.
+Maja Fowkes, PhD, is an art historian, curator and co-director of the Translocal Institute for Contemporary Art, a centre for transnational research into East European art and ecology that operates across the disciplinary boundaries of art history, contemporary art and ecological thought.
+She is the author of The Green Bloc: Neo-avant-garde Art and Ecology under Socialism (2015), as well as numerous articles and book chapters on aspects of Central and East European art history and environmental humanities.
+Her curatorial projects include the Experimental Reading Room (2014-7), Danube River School (2013-5), and the exhibition Walking without Footprints (2016).
+She is currently a visiting lecturer at Central European University Budapest, where she teaches a course on the Visual Culture of the Anthropocene for the Environmental Humanities Initiative.
 Her current research interests include the thematic exploration of issues in the emerging field of environmental arts and art history, developing new narratives of Central and East European art history, as well as investigating aspects of performance art since the 1960s.
 Her collaborative work with Reuben Fowkes has included curating group and solo shows, research and publishing on the work of individual artists, as well as critical contributions to debates in art history and contemporary art.